 In this 5 - 10 - 10 fertilizer mix, you know that there is double the amount of phosphorous and potassium than there is nitrogen.

 What Does Each Fertilizer Element Do For Plants?

 - Nitrogen (N) encourages the growth of leaves and shoots on your plant and it is also a part of the amino acids which help the plant create protein.
 Nitrogen helps your plant make chlorophyll, which is an essential function for photosynthesis to take place.
 It is important to note that nitrogen evaporates and drains out of soil, so it is the macronutrient that most often needs to be replenished, depending on which plant you are adding it to though.
 Some plants don't need as much nitrogen as they do the other elements.

 - Phosphorus (P) is responsible for growth of roots and flowers, as well as the fruit and/or seeds that are produced from any flowers.
 Phosphorous is crucial for photosynthesis, for the storage and transfer of energy, for respiration among various other basic functions that your plant needs to not only grow but thrive.

 - Potassium (K) activates the enzymes in your plants which determine how well a plant can tolerate stresses in the environment.
 Plant stresses include those caused by transplanting, heat, cold, drought, disease, and pests.
 Potassium is essential for overall plant health, too.

 What Is The Best Fertilizer For Peas?

 The best fertilizer for peas will be one that has a lower nitrogen level.
-A container of 5 - 10 - 10 would have lower nitrogen ratio, and this would be good for your pea seeds.
+A container of 5 - 10 - 10 would have lower nitrogen ratio, and this would be good for your pea plants and seeds.